JeffOnABike/sunday_puzzles/README.md

 ## 08/28/2016

-Next week's challenge:This challenge comes from listener Sandy Stevens of Bandon, Ore.
+Next week's challenge: This challenge comes from listener Sandy Stevens of Bandon, Ore.
 What one-syllable word in 7 letters becomes a four-syllable word by inserting the consecutive letters IT somewhere inside? http://www.npr.org/2016/08/28/491699329/3-3-8-it-does-in-this-weeks-puzzle

 **NOT solved**

 program : puz082816.py

 ## 08/21/2016